 Lerner, J. (2009).
 Boulevard of Broken Dreams: Why Public Efforts to Boost Entrepreneurship and Venture Capital Have Failed--and What to Do About It.
 Princeton University Press.
 Author: Hamlin, Madeleine Rose; Editor: Creedon Jr, John Thomas

 In this chapter, Lerner reviews research about the effectiveness of government intervention in catalyzing innovation.
-He argues that while there are many reasons for government to play a catalytic role, government programs’ attempts to boost venture activity have frequently fallen prey to incompetent decision-making or outright distortions by special interests.
+He argues that while there are many reasons for government to play a catalytic role, government programs to boost venture activity have frequently fallen prey to incompetent decision-making or outright distortions by special interests.

 a.
-There is a “virtuous cycle” in entrepreneurship and venture capital in which pioneers pave the way for subsequent generations.
-Government subsidies may spur the cycle of knowledge creation and should be used to do so in the case of activities that may generate positive externalities to the benefit of the wider society.
+There is a “virtuous cycle” in entrepreneurship and venture capital: pioneers pave the way for subsequent generations.
+Government subsidies may spur the cycle of knowledge creation, and should be used to do so in the case of activities that generate positive externalities that will benefit wider society.

 b.
-Government involvement can also provide a “stamp of approval.”
-Government investments have a “certifying effect” that venture capitalists themselves may not be able to provide.
-For example, if government programs can identify and support neglected firms, they might provide the stamp of approval that give high-potential, underfunded firms the legitimization and funds needed to succeed.
+Government involvement can also provide a ‘stamp of approval.’
+Government investments have a ‘certifying effect’ that venture capitalists themselves may not be able to provide.
+For example, if government programs can identify and support neglected firms, they might provide the stamp of approval that high-potential, underfunded firms need to succeed.
 This type of support will require governments to overcome information asymmetries to identify the most promising firms.

 c.
-Public entrepreneurship may also result in knowledge spillovers.
-For example, public entrepreneurship can boost innovations which are not very profitable to a firm but prove beneficial to society as a whole.
+Public entrepreneurship may also result in knowledge spillovers, for example when innovations are not very profitable to a firm but prove very beneficial to society as a whole.

 a.
-Incompetence: Public officials may not be adequately prepared or capable of managing entrepreneurial or innovative firms.
+Incompetence - Public officials may be inadequate to the task of managing entrepreneurial or innovative firms.

 b.
-Capture: Entities, whether part of government or private industry, may organize to capture the direct and indirect subsidies that the public sector hands out.
+Capture – Entities, whether part of government or industry, may organize to capture the direct and indirect subsidies that the public sector hands out.
 In some cases, individuals or firms who are not the intended recipients of public funding may appropriate some of the funds for their own purposes.

-The most dramatic example comes from Singapore, which launched a variety of “indirect” initiatives to attract investors.
-These initiatives include increasing spending for academic research, encouraging associations for small and new enterprises, subsidizing research expenses of corporations, and expediting paperwork for foreign entrepreneurs.
-The government also created the “Biopolis,” a seven-building research park with state-of-the-art labs and amenities which has attracted top researchers from all over the world.
+The most dramatic example comes from Singapore, which launched a variety of ‘indirect’ initiatives to attract investors, including: increasing spending for academic research, encouraging associations for small and new enterprises, subsidizing research expenses of corporations, and expediting paperwork for foreign entrepreneurs.
+The government also created the “Biopolis,” a seven-building research park with state-of-the-art labs and amenities, and which has attracted top researchers from all over the world.

 a.
-Governments have to get the laws right to enhance entrepreneurialism.
+To enhance entrepreneurialism, governments have to get the laws right.
 They must ensure that the legal system supports entrepreneurial activity—i.e. allowing investors to enter into complex contracts, where different outcomes can result if the company’s progress varies.
 In most cases, this has meant copying the American system.

 b.
 Governments must also ensure access to cutting-edge technologies.
 This means encouraging development, transfer, and commercialization of university technologies.